Don’t Make These 5 Small Business Tax Blunders!

 5. Not Keeping Timely, Complete Records

 Record-keeping might make you want to tear your hair out, but it’s essential.
-Long before you have to start thinking about filing taxes, ensure you’re keeping accurate records and saving all receipts so that you can make sure you’re not missing deductions or income, and that you have proper documentation in place.
+Long before you have to start thinking about filing taxes, ensure you’re keeping accurate records and saving all receipts and invoices so that you can make sure you’re not missing deductions or income, and that you have proper documentation in place.

 Not only is tax advice to help you avoid small business tax mistakes plentiful on the internet, but great tools for data collection (think: tracking your mileage, tracking expenses related to your home office, etc.) are just a simple free trial away.
 Learn more about how web forms can help you and your business this tax season.